 - 2 tablespoons thyme as garnish

 - Preheat oven to 450 degrees F and roll out the pizza dough to cover the inside of a sheet pan.
 Place the dough in the sheet pan and bake for 12 minutes or until the dough is golden brown and cooked through.
-In a small saucepan, heat the Sherry Wine Jam over medium heat for about 3 minutes.
+In a small saucepan, heat the Chia Jam Mix over medium heat for about 3 minutes.
 Add the sliced onions and cook for 10-12 minutes until onions are soft and begin to brown.
 Remove from heat and arrange onions on prepared pizza dough.
 Drizzle any remaining sauce over the top.
 Finish by topping with goat cheese and fresh thyme on top.

 - 45 Calories (kcal)

 - 3 Fat (g)

 - 1.5 Saturated Fat (g)